cobookman/bigquery-threadpool-example/README.md

 Example code on using a ThreadPoolExecutor to have a First in First Out Queue of Queries which are handled by N worker threads.

 This is not an official Google product.
+This is not covered by Google Support, and comes with no SLA / Warrenty.
+Its been provided as an example / starting point for limiting the number of concurrent BigQuery Queries through use of a ThreadPool & FIFO Queue.

 Quickstart
 ----------